-In a healthy pet phosphorus is typically filtered out by the kidneys.
-In the case of CRD, however, the phosphorus level may increase in the blood, causing nausea, inappetence and occasional vomiting.
-It is pertinent to keep the phosphorus level in the blood low to help prevent these symptoms.
+In a healthy pet, phosphorus is typically filtered out by the kidneys.
+In the case of CRD, however, the phosphorus level may increase in the blood, causing nausea, inappetence, and occasional vomiting.
+It is pertinent to keep the phosphorus level in the blood at a low level to help prevent these symptoms.
 The prescription renal diets that you can purchase from your veterinarian are reduced in phosphorus to help keep those symptoms at bay.
 In certain circumstances, a phosphate binder is also necessary to decrease the absorption of the phosphorus from the GI tract.

 In advanced renal failure, sodium and potassium levels in the body are also affected.
 In these advanced cases, a potassium supplement is necessary.